ravenhillh/Gallivant/README.md

 You will need to set up

-Google Auth
+Google Authentication: You'll need to set up a project in Google Cloud Platform and configure the Client ID and Secret in the API's & Services section.

-AWS s3 bucket storage
+AWS s3 bucket storage: You will need an AWS account for bucket storage (as well as deployment).